-For the University of South Carolina’s McKissick Museum and the South Carolina Arts Commission, conducting documentary fieldwork to identify traditional artists in Allendale, Calhoun, Clarendon, Colleton, Hampton, Marion, and Williamsburg Counties, South Carolina.
+For the South Carolina Arts Commission, the University of South Carolina’s McKissick Museum, and the South Carolina Arts Alliance, conducting documentary fieldwork to identify traditional artists in Horry, Georgetown, Berkeley, and Charleston Counties, South Carolina.
 The project is the current phase of the Survey of South Carolina Tradition Bearers.

 For the North Carolina Folklife Institute, conducting documentary fieldwork and historical research on the traditions of Cumberland, Hoke, Scotland, and Robeson Counties, North Carolina.